 Help Prevent Your Dog from Developing a Wound Infection

 There are several things you should make sure your pet has to avoid them getting infected in the first place!
-For example, dogs (and other pets) need to stay warm and dry after they have had surgery or any other procedure that requires bandages to be used.
+For example, dogs (and other pets) need to stay warm and dry after surgery or any other procedure requiring bandages to be used.
 Using a dressing is usually an essential first step to helping your dog avoid infections, but it’s still vital for you to provide the rest of the things they need on their road to recovery.